davidski/collector/cran-comments.md

-This restores an archived package to CRAN, updating for dependency changes associated with tidyr 1.0.0.

-This is a resubmission - correcting an invalid URI contained in the README.
+This changes an import for textstat_readability(), reflecting changes in the quanteda package structure.

 ## Test environments

-* local OS X install, R 3.6.2
+* local MacOS install, R 4.0.3
-* Ubuntu 16.04 (on travis-ci)
+* Ubuntu 20.04 (on github actions)
   * r-release
   * r-devel
-* OS X 10.14 (on travis-ci), r-release
 * r-hub
 * win-builder (devel and release)